something-ai-hash/try-try-but-dont-cry/README.md

 ### Infrastructure creation for ecs fargate

 ```
-Modules to create pipeline are as follows
+Modules to create infra are as follows
 - networking
 - efs
 - ecr